(Updated: Jun 10, 2014)

 - Turn Ignition key to 'ON'

-- Immediately press the top two buttons (AM/FM and WB) simultaneously.
-'TEST' will display
+- 3 Immediately press the two top-right buttons (AM-FM and WB) simultaneously.

-- Press the 'SEEK' button four (4) more times until 'FMAMR' displays.
+- 4 Press the 'SEEK' button four (4) more times until 'FMAMR'

 Thanks to information from Horst Becker via Willy Mena